Martin (TV series): Syndication

 Martin went into second run syndication on August 8, 1995, through Warner Bros.
-Domestic Television Distribution; it airs multiple times a week on the networks of Paramount Global, including MTV2, VH1 and BET, with HBO also carrying the full run of the series.
+Domestic Television Distribution; it airs multiple times a week on the networks of Paramount Skydance, including MTV2, VH1 and BET, with HBO also carrying the full run of the series.
 Martin made its debut on Dabl on October 6, 2025, with a "Get Into Martin" marathon that preceded its arrival to the lineup on October 5.

 Home media

 Besides being purchasable on most digital video retailers, HBO Home Video released all five seasons of Martin on DVD in Region 1.